ErickDWalker/Predicting-Recessions/README.md

 ---
 Conventional wisdom among investors often suggests that timing the stock market is a fool's errand.
 And while it is true that rapid trading in and out of the market generally yields subpar results, I would like to propose that a more disciplined, rule-based timing system can add value over time relative to a portfolio maintaining a fixed asset allocation.

-This proposal stems from an assumption that stock market returns are in part linked to macroeconomic cycles that show some level of predictability.
-Specifically, it is not a particularly novel idea to suggest that stock market returns are negatively impacted by economic recessions (see plot below).
-As a result, if it can be shown that these economic cycles are to some degree predictable, it should follow that a countercyclical portfolio management strategy can be developed to exploit that fact.
+This proposal stems from two assumptions:
+1. Stock market returns are in part linked to macroeconomic cycles
+2. These macroeconomic cycles show some level of predictability.

+Specifically, and in reference to assumption #1, it is not a particularly novel idea to suggest that stock market returns are negatively impacted by economic recessions (see plot below).
+And so, if it can be shown that these economic downturns are to some degree predictable, it should follow that a countercyclical portfolio management strategy can be developed to exploit that fact.

 ![alt text](https://github.com/ErickDWalker/Recession_Prediction/blob/master/img/S&P500_returns.png?raw=true)

-In summary, this project focuses on building a classification model that can predict the occurrence of economic recessions in the U.S. 12-months prior to their onset.
+To state the objective formally, this project focuses on building a classification model that can predict the occurrence of economic recessions in the U.S. 12-months prior to their onset.
 Scores output by this model are then used to develop trading rules that aim to shift a theoretical investor's portfolio out of equities before recessions - and the often substantial stock market declines that accompany them - begin.
 The "stock market" referred to throughout this text is the S&P 500, and any money not invested in the market at any given time is assumed to be invested in 10-year U.S. Treasuries.

 Data